veganaize/closure-compiler/Create-HTML-Docs-using-JSDoc.md

 As of April 2015 below are listed some problems of using JSDoc with closure-compiler.
 See the [JSDoc issues list](https://github.com/jsdoc3/jsdoc/issues) for more information.

+* [Closure Compiler Punch List](https://github.com/jsdoc3/jsdoc/issues/605) tracks all of the Google Closure Compiler annotations that JSDoc does not currently recognize.

 * Some cases where interfaces inherit from other interfaces can result in documentation not appearing where it should.
 See https://github.com/jsdoc3/jsdoc/issues/912

 * You cannot mark a constructor with `@private`.
 See https://github.com/jsdoc3/jsdoc/issues/958 and https://github.com/jsdoc3/jsdoc/issues/952